 Certicom specializes in applied elliptical curve-based cryptography, managed public key infrastructure and key management, offering both software components and end-to-end security solutions targeted at bandwidth and resource-constrained applications.
-Certicom's asset management technology is deployed in over 400 million high value ASICs (application specific integrated circuit customized for a particular use) and its certificates are used in over 100 million IoT devices.
-During fiscal 2016, Certicom launched the Certicom Managed Certificate Service, which is designed to help device manufacturers and service providers secure their IoT networks and ecosystems, ensuring that the devices they connect are known and trusted.
+Certicom's offerings include its Managed Certificate Service, which helps device manufacturers and service providers to secure their IoT networks and ecosystems by ensuring that the endpoints they connect are known and trusted, and its Asset Management System, a security and authentication solution for semiconductor vendors using outsourced manufacturing processes.